tecumses/clonewheel/README.md

 # clonewheel
-simulating a tonewheel organ in pd to do: real bouncing contact keyclick vibratoscanner
+simulating a tonewheel organ in pd\n to do: real bouncing contact keyclick vibratoscanner